 But before Churchill was Prime Minister, before politics and war, Churchill wrote what he believed were the 5 principle elements of effective persuasive speaking.
 They were collected in an unpublished essay entitled: “The Scaffolding of Rhetoric” in 1897.

 Churchill pulled these elements from a study of classical Greek works to Shakespeare and Lincoln (who was himself a masterful student of rhetoric).
 These elements remain as true and as effective as ever.
-You need to master them if you want to find success as a public speaker.

 I. Correctness of Diction